YuyangZhangBarry/MyFirstProject/README.md

 # MyFirstProject
 This is my first personal project.
-This is just a fake website intended for a periodical created by me and my friends.
+It is just a fake website intended for a periodical created by me and my friends.